Toggle: English / Spanish

 Laser therapy is most successful in eliminating port-wine stains.
 It is the only method that can destroy the tiny blood vessels in the skin without significantly damaging the skin.
 The exact type of laser used depends on the person's age and particular port-wine stain.

 Stains on the face respond better to laser therapy than those on the arms, legs, or middle of the body.
 Older stains may be more difficult to treat.

 Some stains may occasionally cause deformity and increasing disfigurement.

 People with port-wine stains may have emotional and social problems related to their appearance.

 Port-wine stains that involve the upper and lower eyelids may be associated with the development of glaucoma.

 Neurologic problems are present when port-wine stain is associated with a disorder such as Sturge-Weber syndrome.

 All birthmarks should be evaluated by the health care provider during a routine examination.

 Morelli JG.
-Vascular Disorders.
+Vascular disorders.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
-18th Ed.
-Philadelphia, Pa: Saunders Elsevier; 2007: chap 649.
+19th ed.
+Philadelphia, Pa: Elsevier Saunders; 2011: chap 642.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.